Websoft9Archive/ansible-superset/docs/stack-accounts.md

 * Superset administrator password: stored in the file of your server */credentials/password.txt*
   > If there no password.txt exist, the administrator password is `admin`

-## MySQL
+## PostgreSQL

-* MySQL administrator username: `root`
+* PostgreSQL administrator username: `root`
-* MySQL administrator password: stored in the file of your server */credentials/password.txt*
+* PostgreSQL administrator password: stored in the file of your server */credentials/password.txt*

 ## Linux